 How is the Limit Determined on a Release of Lien Bond?

 Release of Lien bond limits are determined based on statutes written by state legislatures.
 48 states allow Release of Lien bonds (New Hampshire and Vermont don’t), and the court where the initial lien was filed will inform your customer of their required bond amount after their request to file a bond has been approved.

-Click on the below button for a list of Release of Lien bond limits by state.
+Click on the below link for a list of Release of Lien bond limits by state.

 What are the Underwriting Requirements for Release of Lien Bonds?

 When determining your customer’s eligibility for a Release of Lien bond, surety companies will review your customer’s general business information as well as all court documents related to the lien.